BIU-NLP/iFACETSUM/README.md

 #### Proposition Alignment

 1. Please refer to https://github.com/oriern/SuperPAL for instructions of extracting propositions using OIE and extracting pairwise scores.
-2. CorExplore's code takes care of converting the pairwise CSV from SuperPAL into clusters.
+2. iFacetSum's code takes care of converting the pairwise CSV from SuperPAL into clusters.